Higher education policy

 Higher education policy refers to education policy for higher education institutions such as universities, specifically how they are organised, funded, and operated in a society.
 According to Ansell (2006) there are "three different institutional forms of higher education provision: the Anglo-Saxon, Continental and the Scandinavian education system."

+Higher Education Policy Observatory

+The United Nations Educational, Scientific and Cultural Organization (UNESCO) released the Higher Education Policy Observatory in December 2023.
+This online platform gathers information on national higher education systems in 146 countries from all world regions.
+It contains around 40 indicators related to 8 dimensions of higher education policy: